How to Get Rid of Food Coloring on Skin

 Step by step instructions:

 1. Wash your skin with soap and warm water, while rubbing the area to make a good lather with soap.
+This prepares the skin for the toothpaste application.

 2. While your skin is still wet, take some toothpaste in your hands.

 3. Apply a thin layer of the toothpaste on your stain, and start rubbing it gently using soft circular motions.
+This helps loosen the dye.

-4. You may also apply some toothpaste on a wash cloth and apply on your stained skin.
+4. You may also apply some toothpaste on a washcloth and apply on your stained skin.

 5. Keep rubbing for around 2 minutes.
+The mild abrasives in the toothpaste work to lift the color.

 6. If the paste starts drying, splash some water over it and continue rubbing.
+Keeping the area moist aids the process.

 7. After a few minutes, you will see the food colors starting to fade.